-The obligor appears before the Hearing Officer on the date specified in the Order to Appear for a hearing on the Court Trustee’s Accusation in Contempt.
-The hearing takes place in one of the courtrooms on the 4th Floor of the Sedgwick County Courthouse.
+The obligor appears before a District Court Judge on the date specified in the Order to Appear for a hearing on the Court Trustee’s Accusation in Contempt.
+The hearing takes place in the courtroom on the 4th Floor of the Sedgwick County Courthouse.
 Also appearing will be a deputy court trustee who will represent the interests of the State of Kansas.
 The obligee is always encouraged to attend the hearing.
-The obligor has a right to counsel at contempt hearings due to the fact possible jail time may be imposed if found in contempt.
+The obligor has a right to counsel at contempt hearings due to thepossibility of jail time may be imposed if found in contempt.
 Obligor can apply for and may qualify for court-appointed counsel.
-The Hearing Officer, after hearing statements from the deputy court trustee and the obligor or obligor’s attorney, enters appropriate orders.
+The Judge, after hearing statements from the deputy court trustee and the obligor or obligor’s attorney, enters appropriate orders.
 These include ordering the obligor to make additional payments for arrearage, orders for income withholding, and instructing the obligor to seek employment.
-The Hearing Officer usually orders the obligor to reappear before the Court at a later date to review compliance with the orders.
+The Judge usually orders the obligor to reappear before the Court at a later date to review compliance with the orders.

 The Court Trustee has an array of other enforcement tools available to collect delinquent child support.
 Among these are garnishment, attachment, execution, real and personal property liens, filing liens in civil actions and obtaining an involuntary allotment of a portion of a workers compensation award.